Zhang Zongchang: Character and public image

-Although only semi-literate, Zhang Zongchang was also known for writing poetry, though his works (such as the "Poem about bastards", the "Daming Lake poem", "Visiting Penglai Pavilion" and "Pray for Rain") are generally considered to be quite bad.
-However, some sources have disputed these poems as being fabrications made by his political opponent Han Fuju to slander Zhang Zongchang.
-When asked about where he got his education, Zhang liked to say that he went to the " 'College of the Green Forest' (that is, banditry)".
+Although only semi-literate, Zhang Zongchang was also known for writing poetry, though his works (such as the "Poem about bastards", the "Daming Lake poem", "Visiting Penglai Pavilion", and "Pray for Rain") are generally considered to be quite bad.
+However, according to Zhang's fourth daughter Zhang Chunsui, Zhang was not in the habit of writing poems.
+Some sources have also disputed these poems as being fabrications made by his political opponent Han Fuju to slander him.
+When asked about where he got his education, Zhang liked to say that he went to the 'College of the Green Forest', a common euphemism for banditry at the time.

 Though not very pious, Zhang was strongly influenced by a Daoist diviner, Tong Huagu, who had allegedly convinced the warlord of his powers by successfully prophesying that a train would derail.
 It was rumoured that the diviner had ensured this outcome by bribing some peasants to sabotage the tracks.
 In summer 1927, a famine struck Shandong particularly hard, and Zhang Zongchang was reported to have gone into a temple of the Dragon King to pray for rain.
 When this failed to improve the situation, Zhang returned to the temple.
 In his fury, he slapped the Dragon King's statue several times, and ordered his artillery to shoot into the sky for several hours.
 He also intended to build a shrine devoted to himself, including a large bronze statue, at Daming Lake.
 The project was not finished before Zhang's flight from Shandong.